 How to wire an attic fan?

-An attic fan is ideal for cooling off the attic when the sun builds up heat in the attic space.
-Cooling the attic area can have a trickle-down effect on your building by cooling your home environment.
+An attic fan is ideal for cooling off the attic when the sun builds up heat in the attic space. the attic colling fan can have a trickle-down effect on your building by cooling your home environment.

 After installing the attic fan, there is a need to connect it to a power outlet that is very close to the fan.
 An attic fan is usually controlled by a thermostat.
 It is the thermostat that triggers the fan when it reaches a certain temperature and turns off automatically when the temperature drops.
 Here is how to wire an attic fan.

 - Turn off power from the circuit breaker - One easy way of wiring an attic fan is to connect it to an electrical outlet or an available junction box.
 First thing is to turn off electricity from the circuit breaker.
 If you are not too sure, use a voltmeter.

 - Unscrew the outlet and remove it - Unscrew the faceplate held to the outlet using a screwdriver.
 Once that is done, remove the faceplate from the box.

 - Connect the wire to the outlet - Run one end of the wire through the back of the electrical box.
 Get a wire stripper to remove an inch of the insulation on the green, black and white wires.
 Connect the white wire to a silver terminal on the outlet.
 Connect the green wire to the green screw and black to the bronze.